PopSugar/angular-slider/README.md

 angular-slider
 ==============

+NOTE: This was forked to add missing support for ng-change support (best practices requirement for wiring an action to a change).
+Issued a pull request to the PopSugar/angular-slider repo.

 Slider directive implementation for AngularJS, without jQuery dependencies.
 Requires AngularJS v1.1.4 or higher (optional isolate scope bindings support).

 ### Example: